 To ensure that you have the scores available for medical school applications, you should plan to take the test by the end of May of your junior year.
 You will get the scores back during the summer and can arrange to have the scores automatically sent to medical schools.
 Actual dates and application materials can be obtained from the AAMC website.

-The Pre-medical Advisory committee asks that when you take the MCAT, please have the scores sent to Dordt College.
-There is a place on the MCAT registration form that allows you to release your scores to your undergraduate Health Professions Advisor.
+The Pre-medical Advisory committee asks that when you take the MCAT, please have the scores sent to Dordt University.
+There is a place on the MCAT registration form that allows you to release your scores to your undergraduate Health Professions Adviser.
 Be assured that your scores will be held in the strictest confidence by the committee.

 U.S. Medical School Applications: AMCAS & AACOMAS